 Wayapa: Mindfulness and movement

-Based on traditional Aboriginal teachings, a new wellbeing practice encourages a calming connection with the earth, body and spirit.
+Based on traditional Aboriginal teachings, this wellbeing practice encourages deep connection.

 The flowing practice of Wayapa is both new and over 80,000 years in the making.
 Based on traditional Aboriginal knowledge and concepts, the practice blends meditation and movement in a sequence of exercises similar to yoga or tai chi.